Couples Therapy in Boulder, CO

 This helps me assess your relationship dynamic and tailor the treatment process to your unique story so we can set goals that feel meaningful for both of you.

-Exploring The Patterns That Keep You Apart
+Exploring The Patterns of Conflict and Disconnection That Keep You Apart

-Underneath repeating patterns of conflict are real emotions—like fear, sadness, longing, and unmet needs—that often go unspoken.
-Together, we’ll slow things down and look at what’s really happening beneath the surface of your arguments or silence.
+Underneath repeating patterns of conflict are emotions—like fear, sadness, longing, and unmet needs—that often go unspoken.
+Together, we’ll slow things down and look at what’s happening beneath the surface of your arguments or silence.

 Therapeutic Approaches That Foster Real Change